DynamicDyno/dynamicdyno.github.io/about.md

 title: About
 ---

-I'm a web developer living in Boulder, CO.
+I'm a front end developer living in Boulder, CO.
 I work for [SendGrid](http://sendgrid.com).
 I make beautiful and blazingly fast websites.

 I like to travel, rock climb, hike, snowboard, and learn languages.